cs573-24s/a3-Experiment/README.md

 In conclusion, data visualization practitioners can confidently employ any of these formats knowing that they all similarly support accurate parts-of-a-whole interpretations.

+---
+### Interview Design

+Understanding users' experiences and perceptions is significant in designing effective experiments and improving data interpretation processes.
+We conducted a post-survey face-to-face interview with some of our participants to gather qualitative insights regarding their experiences with our experiment.

+The interview aimed to delve deeper into participants' thoughts, challenges, and suggestions encountered during the experiment, with a specific focus on the clarity of instructions, ease of data interpretation, confidence in estimations, and suggestions for experiment improvement.
+By engaging participants in a dialogue, we sought to unearth nuanced insights that quantitative survey data alone may not capture.

+The design of the interview was guided by the feedback loop principle, which emphasizes the importance of continuous improvement through iterative feedback collection and analysis.
+Recognizing the potential limitations of quantitative data in fully elucidating user experiences, we adopted a qualitative approach to complement our understanding and provide actionable insights for enhancing future experiments (e.g., for our final project ;)

+---

 ### Design and Technical Achievements